 Cost-Buildup Pricing Math

 Industry benchmark pricing tells you where the market is.
-Cost-buildup pricing tells you what your shop actually needs to charge to hit margin.
+Cost-buildup pricing tells you what your business actually needs to charge to hit margin.
 Five inputs.

 Visits per year.
 Two for basic residential; quarterly or more for commercial.
 Multiply labor cost per visit by number of visits.